project8/monarch/Documentation/UsageMonarch3.rst

 How to use Monarch3
 ===================

-Thread safety: Reading and writing records (via M3Stream::ReadRecord() and M3Stream::WriteRecord(), respectively) are thread-safe.
-All other operations are not thread-safe.
+Thread safety: Reading and writing records (via M3Stream::ReadRecord() and M3Stream::WriteRecord(), respectively) are thread-safe except that the HDF5 C library (on which the C++ library is built) is inherently non-thread-safe.
+Though multi-threaded writing may work even most of the time, it is inherently unstable.
+All other operations in Monarch (besides writing and reading records) are are explicitly not thread-safe.

 Reading Egg3 Files
 ------------------